-East Loop Trail: Jonathan Dickinson State Park Professional Review and Guide
+East Loop Trail: Jonathan Dickinson State Park Professional Guide

 "This 11,500-acre park is named for Jonathan Dickinson, who in 1696 was shipwrecked about 5 miles from here.
 Dickinson was probably one of the first Europeans to sample palmetto berries, a staple of the local Jaegas Indians diet.
 He reported, “They taste like rotten cheese steeped in tobacco juice.”
 Obviously the berries are an acquired taste.